Search and apply for our courses on the .gov website: University of Cambridge (C05)

 How enthusiastic and encouraging the lecturers are and how much they want us to become the best teachers we can be.
 (Sally R, 2020)

 The highly regarded Cambridge Religious Studies PGCE integrates cutting-edge research in the study of religions, philosophy and ethics with the very best of contemporary classroom practice.
-The aim of the course is to facilitate and foster trainees’ practical excellence across the professional requirements of the UK Teacher Standards Guidelines, through gaining expertise of a range of pedagogical strategies and preparing the foundations for them to be future leaders of RE.
+The aim of the course is to facilitate and foster the PGCE students’ practical excellence across the professional requirements of the UK Teacher Standards Guidelines, through gaining expertise of a range of pedagogical strategies and preparing the foundations for them to be future leaders of RE.

 The course engages with the full panorama of scholarship and educational practice relevant to RE as defined by legislation and government guidelines.
 The course therefore includes non-religious worldviews, such as secular humanism, as well as the principal religious traditions represented in Great Britain: Christianity, Islam, Judaism, Sikhism, Hinduism and Buddhism.
-Trainees further benefit from our strong links with the wider University and its world-leading research centres in theology and interreligious dialogue.
+PGCE students further benefit from our strong links with the wider University and its world-leading research centres in theology and interreligious dialogue.
 Successful completion of the course awards Qualified Teacher Status, and also serves as a pathway to the Cambridge Master’s in Education in Transformative Practice.

 “Cambridge is unique, it’s a hugely academic university with some of the most cutting-edge research in the pedagogical approaches to the study of religion and what’s the most effective way of teaching the subject.”
 Joshua C, 2020